madnight/githut/README.md

 ```

 ### Pull Requests
-Get the number of Pull Requests per day/month/year that is used for the chart
+Get the number of Pull Requests per day/month/year
 ```Javascript
 SELECT event as pull_request, COUNT(*) as count FROM ( SELECT type,